School Safety and Security 2020: Is My Child Safe At School?

-But then, a big realization that most parents have is that school safety is a broader subject.
+But then, a big realization that most parents have is that school safety and security is a broader subject.
 It ranges from violence, harassment, bullying, and substance abuse.
 It also covers natural disasters such as hurricanes and earthquakes.
 Additionally, school shootings are now becoming a top concern from parents.

 Source: Brenan, Megan.
 "Parents' Concern About School Safety Remains Elevated" | News.Gallup.com